JonathanDLTran/CS6120-Jonathan/README.md

 # Transformations
 - To SSA and out of SSA
+- Loop Unrolling

 # Infrastructure
 - Sample LLVM Pass as part of Lesson 7

 # Garbage Collection
 - A garbage collector in the reference collector style is implemented in brili-gc.
 This is in the bril fork.
 Recursive update of reference counters is in progress.

+# Synthesis
+- Playing around with the idea of synthesis as covered in class and discussions

 # Tests